sitevision/sitevision-apps/README.md

 Deploys a signed app to a production environment.

+### `npm run setup-dev-properties`

+Creates .dev-properties.json with information about the development environment

 ### Certificate verification

 [@sitevision/sitevision-scripts](https://github.com/sitevision/sitevision-scripts) assumes communication over https.
 To disable certificate verification when developing locally you should utilize the `NODE_TLS_REJECT_UNAUTHORIZED=0` flag.